heintayzar-hm/catalog-of-things/README.md

 # 📖 [catalog of my things] <a name="about-project"></a>

 **[Catalog of My Things]** is a console app that allows users to keep a record of different types of things they own, such as books, music albums, movies, and games.
-It is based on a UML class diagram and stores data in JSON files and a database with tables structure analogical to your program's class structure.
+It is based on a UML class diagram and stores data in JSON files and a database with tables structure analogical to the program class structure.

 ## 🛠 Built With <a name="built-with"></a>